ribot/android-guidelines/project_and_code_guidelines.md

 ```

 See the reason why and some alternatives [here](https://source.android.com/source/code-style.html#dont-catch-generic-exception).
-If you still decice to do this, write a comment why this is a good idea.
+If you still decide to do this, write a comment why this is a good idea.

 ### 2.1.3 Don't use finalizers